Drug information provided by: IBM Micromedex

 Using this medicine while you are pregnant can cause very serious birth defects.
-Use effective birth control to keep from getting pregnant while you are using this medicine (even if the medicine is temporarily stopped), and for at least 1 month after you stop taking the medicine.
+Use a highly effective birth control or 2 forms of effective birth control to keep from getting pregnant while you are using this medicine (even if the medicine is temporarily stopped), and for at least 1 month after your last dose.
 The most effective forms of birth control are hormone birth control pills, patches, shots, vaginal rings, or implants, or a vasectomy (for men).
-This may be combined with a condom, a diaphragm, or a cervical cap.
+One of these forms of birth control should be combined with a condom, a diaphragm, or a cervical cap.
 If a partner’s vasectomy is the chosen method of contraception, a hormone or barrier method must be used along with this method.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may cause fluid retention (edema) in some patients.
 Check with your doctor right away if you are gaining weight rapidly, have swelling in your hands, ankles, feet, or all over the body, or if you have trouble breathing while you are using this medicine.

-Check with your doctor right away if you start to have nausea, vomiting, fever, dark-colored urine or pale stools, a loss of appetite, pain in your upper stomach, or yellow eyes or skin.
+Check with your doctor right away if you start to have nausea, vomiting, fever, dark urine or pale stools, a loss of appetite, stomach pain, or yellow eyes or skin.
 These could be signs of liver injury.